 To properly identify the wild edibles I found in this post, I used this book:

 Edible Wild Plants: A North American Field Guide

 Edible Wild Plants: A North American Field Guide has all the plants conveniently organized by season, enthusiasts will find it very simple to locate and identify their desired ingredients.
 Each entry includes images, plus facts on the plant’s habitat, physical properties, harvesting, preparation, and poisonous look-alikes.
 The introduction contains tempting recipes and there’s a quick-reference seasonal key for each plant.

 The North American Field Guide is available from these retailers:

-As you can see, foraging has become a way of life from me.
+As you can see, foraging has become a way of life for me.
 Each season brings on the anticipation of finding something new.
 Every time I go out to explore an area I never know what wild edibles I might find.
-You can checkout my post on what gear I like to bring with me when I am out foraging.
+You can check out my post on what gear I like to bring with me when I am out foraging.
 Enjoy life and get out and do some exploring!

 Before foraging, make sure you properly identify any wild edible you eat.

 Make sure not to over pick, leave some behind for the wildlife and a stronger crop for next year.